jahantaila/LouisvilleRocketryWebsite/README.md

 - Contact form, email responses to louisvillerocketry@gmail.com -FIXED
 - Join form, email responses to louisvillerocketry@gmail.com -FIXED
 - Outreach screen overlaps on mobile display - FIXED
-- Submit Button on mobile display for the join form is not showing up, if you inspect it, it's right there but something is covering it
+- Submit Button on mobile display for the join form is not showing up, if you inspect it, it's right there but something is covering it - FIXED